DELIVERABLES & METHODS

 In this post, I share 5 takeaways from being an instructor at General Assembly, where we provide and cultivate space for junior designers to grow and launch their own UX design careers.

-“I think the biggest design project anyone can have, is their own life”—Jessi Arrington
+“I think the biggest design project anyone can have, is their own life”

-When I started teaching I was surprised to hear some of the more advanced students in UXDI class complain that their less skilled counterparts are "slowing us down" and maybe the less skilled shouldn't be in design.
+When I started teaching I was surprised to hear some of the more advanced students in UXDI class complain that their less-skilled counterparts are "slowing us down" and maybe the less skilled shouldn't be doing design.

 Who is the "us" that is being slowed down, anyway?
 We all have something to give.
-In fact, on the job, UX designers are more likely the one's to include non-designers in the design process.
-I try and remind students that we all have something we're good at and that not everyone needs to measure up some arbitrary UX standard.
+In fact, on the job, UX designers are more likely the ones to include non-designers in the design process.
+I try and remind students that we all have something we're good at and that not everyone needs to measure up to an arbitrary UX standard.

 As a UX designer and instructor, I spend time helping students prepare for their role in Tech—an exclusive industry—to become advocates of a process that values other perspectives.
 I would argue that it doesn't take more time to include others, it's simply a matter of choice.